Qu4tro/pgrst-dev-setup/README.md

 ./start
 ```
 Starts postgres, postgrest and mitmdump (for comprehensive logging).
 The database is served on the port 5000 and the server on 5001.
-Dumps a `logs.txt` with logs from both containers after exiting.
+Dumps a `logs.txt` with logs from all these three containers after exiting.

 ---
 ```